-According to the National Institute on Drug Abuse (NIDA), some of the most commonly abused addictive prescription drugs include prescription painkillers, prescription sedatives and prescription stimulants.
+According to the National Institute on Drug Abuse (NIDA), some of the most commonly abused prescription drugs include prescription painkillers, prescription sedatives and prescription stimulants.

 Prescribed to treat anxiety and sleep disruption, sedatives slow the brain’s activity and can be highly addictive.
 Types of prescription sedatives include barbiturates, benzodiazepines and sleep aids.

-Prescription stimulant drugs are commonly prescribed to address the symptoms related to attention deficit and hyperactivity disorder (ADHD).
+Prescription stimulant drugs are commonly prescribed to treat symptoms related to attention deficit and hyperactivity disorder (ADHD).
 Increased heart rate, breathing rate, and blood pressure are common effects of use.
 Examples of prescription stimulants include: